Los Jaboncillos Ranch History

 The Jaboncillos Grant adjoining the Galveston Ranch to the north.
 In 1895, John and Florence "Seeligson" Houghton were able to acquire the prized land grant from the Ramirez heirs and operated the grant as a working ranch.
 Mrs. Houghton, the daughter of Sgt.
 Henry Seeligson and wife of John Houghton bequeathed the ranch to her nephew, Arthur W. Seeligson who later divided the ranch between his three children Arthur, Lamar, and Lucy.
 The original headquarters, held by Lucy "Seeligson" Roe became well known as the breeding site of top registered Santa Gertrudis Cattle and Quarter Horses.
 Irrigation was developed to increase productivity, and the ranch was developed as a White Tail Deer and quail hunting paradise.
 Over time, the success the ranch enjoyed allowed the brand and "Los Jaboncillos Ranch" to become well known internationally.

 Today the ranch continues to market high quality replacement cattle and Quarter Horses.
 Commercial females crossed to purebred bulls are sold "private treaty" seasonally on the ranch.
-The broodmare band produces foals from the highest performing sires in the industry such as DUAL REY, SMOOTH AS A CAT, METALLIC CATT, and WR THIS CATS SMART to name a few.
-Hunting of native species of wildlife is currently closely held but the ranch offers hunting of trophy class Black Buck through commercial hunting packages.
+The broodmare band produces foals from the highest performing sires in the industry such as DUAL REY, SMOOTH AS A CAT, METALLIC CATT, and THE BOON to name a few.
+Los Jaboncillos Ranch was recently blessed as both Breeders and Owners of the 2019 NCHA Open Futurity Champion, Metallic Rey Mink.
+We hope to stand "Mink" to the public for the 2021 breeding season.
+Hunting of native species of wildlife is currently closely held, but the ranch offers hunting of trophy class Black Buck through commercial hunting packages.

 P.O.
 Box 228